 That all changes now!

-Moment’s Macro offering is another excellent product in terms of usability and performance.
-At $99, it’s relatively cost-effective in comparison to their other lenses too!
-Though, compared to the different smartphone macro photography lenses in this guide, the Moment Macro is relatively expensive.
+Moment Macro lens is another excellent Moment offering in terms of usability and performance.
+At the price point, it’s relatively cost-effective in comparison to their other lenses too!
+Though, compared to the different smartphone macro photography lenses in this guide, the Moment macro lens is relatively expensive.

-The only other drawback to the Moment Macro is its comparatively low magnification.
-At the same time, the quality of glass in the lens almost makes up for the lack of those mentioned above.
+The only other drawback to the Moment Macro lens is its somewhat low 10x magnification.
+At the same time, the quality of glass in the lens almost makes up for the lack of more magnification.

 The glass and the lens as a whole get made from only the finest materials that money can buy.
 Moment is a legit company, and their products make it clear that they’re here to stay.
 Care to read a little bit more about Moment?